omarryhan/aiogoogle/docs/index.rst

     Should be used whenever you want to access personal information.

+    Also, Aiogoogle supports Google OpenID connect.

+    OpenID connect is a tiny layer built on top of OAuth2 to make it natively support Authentication, and not just Authorization.
+(The magic behind Signin with Google)

 2. **API key**

     Should be used when accessing Public information.